 What is Massage Therapy?

-Massage therapy is the assessment and manual manipulation of soft tissues (muscle, connective tissue, tendons, and ligaments) to enhance a person’s health and well-being.
-There are dozens of massage therapy techniques – also called modalities.
+Massage therapy is manual manipulation of soft body tissues (muscle, connective tissue, tendons and ligaments) to enhance a person’s health and well-being.
+There are dozens of types of massage therapy methods (also called modalities).

-Massage Therapists can help you with injury, chronic disease, pain management, impaired mobility, and common treatments to help relieve stress and maintain and promote well-being.
+Massage Therapists can help you heal from soft tissue damage, injury, chronic disease, pain management, impaired mobility and for common treatments to help stress relief and maintain well-being.

 What is a Registered Massage Therapist (RMT)?

-Ensuring the health and safety of clients, and themselves, is a priority for RMTs.
+Ensuring the health and safety of patients, and themselves, is a priority for RMTs.
 This includes preventing the transmission of infectious diseases.
-RMTs are trained in the signs and symptoms and prevention of infectious diseases to help reduce the risk of transmission.
+As RMTs we are trained in the signs and symptoms of infectious diseases and in the implementation of Routine Practices, but it is always helpful to have a reminder!

-All MTAM RMTs are obligated to follow the Public Health Standards of Practice that ensure a safe environment.
+All MTAM RMTs are obligated to follow the Public Health Standards of Practice and Universal Precautions (routine practices) to ensure a safe environment, which includes routine hand washing, changing of all linens between appointments, wearing masks and gloves when needed and screening patients for infections conditions.

 The primary goal of Infection Prevention and Control is to reduce the risk of acquiring an infection to a minimum level; zero risk is not possible in every circumstance but should nevertheless be the ultimate goal.